We have ignition!

 Summer means Time-of-Use rates

 Summer TOU electricity rates arrived June 1 and will continue through September 30.
-During peak times (1-7pm, Mon-Fri) I will be charged $0.347 per kWh delivered from the grid, and credited $0.283 for each kWh the grid receives from my solar panels.
-Off-peak the rate is $0.053 per kWh delivered and $0.042 received.
+During peak times (1-7pm, Mon-Fri) I will be charged about $0.347 per kWh delivered from the grid, and credited about $0.283 for each kWh the grid receives from my solar panels.
+Off-peak the rate is about $0.053 per kWh delivered and about $0.042 received.
 At those rates, during peak hours I want to “sell” as much solar as I can to the grid, and avoid using electricity for appliances.
 Dinner preparation now begins at 7pm.
 I’ve set my Nest thermometer to pre-cool the house to 75F between 11am and 1pm, then set to 81F from 1-7pm during peak.
 Even on days that reached 108F outside, The air conditioning didn’t kick in until around 5pm and then ran for about an hour between 5 and 7, when the thermostat goes back to its “normal” 79.
 That’s probably about the best I can do without letting it get uncomfortably hot in afternoon, and the result is that the grid is receiving 8-9 kWh net during peak each day.
 That seems to have generated enough credit to eliminate the cost of electricity from the grid for the summer months.
 Fingers crossed!
 If I really wind up generating that much excess credit, I can perhaps set the thermostat at 79 instead of 81 during peak (still pre-cooling from 11am-1pm) and use up more of that solar power.